aaronisaya/WHSTechNotes/journal.md

 # January 6, 2026

 I used my phone to look for gifts for christmas.
 I also used it to look at the weather and see how cold it would be.
 I used my ps5 to play games.

+# January 12, 2026

+Autcraft was founded because autistic players were being bullied quite a bit on other servers of Minecraft, and a safe place needed to be created where they could play without fear of being bullied.
+Safe sites are necessary because, without guidelines, people can really be cruel, and it becomes difficult for everyone to play nicely outside of playing the game itself.
+It is a job for the developers to correct this because it is too difficult for kids to stand up to the bullies by themselves.
+Otherwise, the internet will really just be a place where kids feel like they're being left out or that they can't express themselves.